Updated March 2021

 2. Close more deals

-With administrative tasks simplified and documents available from any device (a few common things that most apps can do), you can move through proposals and contract signings more quickly.
+With administrative tasks simplified and documents available from any device, you can move through proposals and contract signings more quickly.
 This improved turnaround time could add up to real money in the bank for your business.

 3. Improve communication